qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_landing_page.rst

         :link: build_addn_info
         :link-type: ref

-        The build workflow (firmware and extras) for registered users provide a set of instructions to setup the host computer environment, sync, and compile.
+        The build workflow (firmware and extras) for registered users provide a set of instructions to set up the host computer environment, sync, and compile.
 A few of the firmware components are available as source.

     .. grid-item-card::  |icn-book-blue|  Build with QSC CLI
         :class-card: card-base-line